SanjilaGangaju/Weather-App/readme.md

 * OpenWeatherMap API for real-time data

 ## Dependencies And Resources
--To fetch weather data, use the OpenWeatherMap API:
+* To fetch weather data, use the OpenWeatherMap API:
 ```
    https://api.openweathermap.org/data/2.5/weather?q={CITY_NAME}&appid=YOUR_API_KEY&units=metric
 ```
--Pexels for Background Images
+* Pexels for Background Images
 For free high-quality images, use Pexels.
 You can browse and download images here: https://www.pexels.com